Fabian White Jr.: Professional career

-South Bay Lakers (2022–present)
+South Bay Lakers (2022–2023)

 White worked out for eight National Basketball Association (NBA) teams before the 2022 NBA draft but went undrafted.
 On July 24, 2022, he signed with the Los Angeles Lakers.
 On September 25, 2022, White was waived by the Lakers.
 On November 3, 2022, White was named to the opening night roster for the South Bay Lakers.
+On June 29, 2023, the Cleveland Cavaliers announced that White would play for them in the NBA Summer League.